 Educational Trainings or Company Donors, please contact our Program Manager at email@example.com or call (208) 630-6601 ext.
 5.

-Volunteer Opportunities and/or current client needs, contact our Volunteer Coordinator at email@example.com or call (208) 630-6601 ext.
-4.
+Volunteer Opportunities and/or current client needs, email firstname.lastname@example.org.

 ● Hotline coverage, crisis intervention, emotional support and safety services, intake and/or assessment of service needs, information and referral services, criminal and civil justice assistance, advocacy and accompaniment assistance, and development or implementation of service plans.